When deciding how to get yourself to/from Heathrow Airport, the Elizabeth Line is worth considering.

 Cost to Get to/from Heathrow

-This price makes the Elizabeth Line about twice the price of the Piccadilly Line - but it will get you into central London twice as fast.
+This price makes the Elizabeth Line about twice the price of the Piccadilly Line (£5.60 into zone 1 at any time) - but it will get you into central London twice as fast.

 Times and Hours of Operation